lluism/OMG/README.md

 1. Quasar ID
 2. RA
 3. DEC
-4. Weighted-mean redshift of the doublet
+4. Weighted-mean redshift of the doublet (in mA)
-5. Equivalent width of the left-hand side line in the doublet
+5. Equivalent width of the left-hand side line in the doublet (in mA)
-6. Uncertainty in the equivalent width of the left-hand side line in the doublet
+6. Uncertainty in the equivalent width of the left-hand side line in the doublet (in mA)
-7. Significance of the detection for the left-hand side line in the doublet
+7. Significance of the detection for the left-hand side line in the doublet (in mA)
-8. Equivalent width of the right-hand side line in the doublet
+8. Equivalent width of the right-hand side line in the doublet (in mA)
-9. Uncertainty in the equivalent width of the right-hand side line in the doublet
+9. Uncertainty in the equivalent width of the right-hand side line in the doublet (in mA)
-10. Significance of the detection for the right-hand side line in the doublet
+10. Significance of the detection for the right-hand side line in the doublet (in mA)
 11. Quasar sample from where the doublet was obtained